Dublin City Library and Archives

 If you do visit in person, you can get access to a number of on-line important Irish genealogical resources for free including the Irish Newspaper Archives and the Irish Times Digital Archive, both of which can be pricey to sign up to individually, so make a plan and make the most of these resources if you are on a research trip.

-As someone who loves maps, one of my favourite resources is their Dublin Graveyard Directory which pinpoints the location of your chosen graveyard on a map.
-Each entry also has information on what records might have survived and where they might be, plus details of any transcripts, articles or books that the burials might appear in - just brilliant!
+There is also the most splendid Graveyards Directory accessible via a lovely map full of pinned locations.
+These highlight the location of various graveyard and provide information on what records might have survived and where they might be, plus details of any transcripts, articles or books that the burials might appear in - just brilliant!
 In the following example for St. James' in Dublin, not only are you directed to the burial transcripts that appear on the Irish Genealogy site, but there are also some links to some publications by Sean Murphy which tell you so much more about the graveyard.

 What is this archive and what might you find there?